Faris al-Zahrani

-He was a part of Al-Qaeda.
-He was known for conducting research which showed Al-Qaeda in a positive light.
-His prominence rose especially after the killing of Abdel Aziz al-Muqrin the leader of Al-Qaeda in Saudi Arabia.
+He was a part of al-Qaeda.
+He was known for conducting research which showed al-Qaeda in a positive light.
+His prominence rose especially after the killing of Abdel Aziz al-Muqrin the leader of al-Qaeda of Saudi Arabia.
 He made a post denouncing his Saudi Arabian citizenship under the assumption of the state apostatizing from Islam.

 He was arrested in early August 2004.
 On 2 January 2016, al-Zahrani was executed by the Saudi state along with 46 others convicted of terrorism.